 This is a follow up story for Little Shop of Miniatures.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Amanda Austin and I run Little Shop of Miniatures.
 My store specializes in dollhouse miniatures and dollhouse kits.
 My customers are mostly hobbyists, though they have also included kids doing school projects, companies designing small-scale scenes for trade shows, and more.
 (A few celebrities have also ordered, though I won’t say which ones!)

 I launched my store in November 2017.
 It has doubled and tripled in revenue and profit every year.
 This year, it will be well into the six figures for revenue.

 Tell us about what you’ve been up to!
 Has the business been growing?

 My store has experienced tremendous growth since we last checked in.
 December 2019 was the first month it achieved five-figure revenue and it’s stayed that way ever since.
 The pandemic benefitted my store since so many people were looking for a way to pass the time and they could only shop online.
 I have gained many new customers since March.

 If you end up starting a business that nets you a grand a month and it lets you drop down to part-time or take a less lucrative but more enjoyable job, that is a success!